 There is a very large selection of binoculars and telescopes one can choose from.
 Small compact pocket binoculars that fit in any pocket, to highly complex space telescopes that orbit the earth.
 What kind of model, the construction type, and what optical design one should use best, depends on the location and the type of observation.

 Binoculars are usually relatively small and lightweight compared to telescopes and can be easily transported.
 Thanks to their compact dimensions binoculars can be kept in bags, pockets, or around your neck.
 They will quickly be at hand when needed for observing animals in the wild or viewing any distant object of interest.

 Binoculars are used for nature observation or surveillance but they are also used for astronomical purposes.
 Binoculars are used by astronomers for scanning the sky quickly to find a particular object.
 They are also very useful or for observing very large objects in their entirety such as the milky way.

 As both eyes are used for viewing, binoculars project a 3D image and provide a better in-depth perception and a broader field of vision.
-However, the binoculars much smaller aperture compared to the aperture of a telescope limits their use in poor light conditions and has them work best during the daytime when there is plenty of ambient light.
+However, the binoculars’ much smaller aperture compared to the aperture of a telescope limits their use in poor light conditions and has them work best during the daytime when there is plenty of ambient light.

-Most binoculars are very easy to use, point at an object and focus.
+Most handheld binoculars are very easy to use, simply point them at an object, adjust the focus and enjoy viewing.
 To use a telescope reading the manual and familiarization with their respective features is necessary.

 - quickly scan large portions of the night sky